amitsaha/amitsaha.github.io/content/hard-links-soft-links-linux.md

-Much has been written and I have read much on the topic of hard links and soft links on Linux.
+[Much](https://medium.com/@wendymayorgasegura/what-is-the-difference-between-a-hard-link-and-a-symbolic-link-8c0493041b62) [has](https://medium.com/@meghamohan/hard-link-and-symbolic-link-3cad74e5b5dc) [been](https://medium.com/meatandmachines/explaining-the-difference-between-hard-links-symbolic-links-using-bruce-lee-32828832e8d3) written (and [asked](https://stackoverflow.com/questions/185899/what-is-the-difference-between-a-symbolic-link-and-a-hard-link)) on the topic of hard links and soft links on Linux.
+I have read a few of those more than once .

 However, I end up getting confused between the two, specifically the differences between the two.
-So, here's my post on the topic with the hope that I will stop getting confused ever again.
+So, here's my post on the topic as I experiment with the same topic - with the hope that I will stop getting confused ever again.

 ## Our setup